 Formed in 1984, the Nawabganj bird sanctuary is spread across 224 hectares.
 It has been renamed ‘Shaheed Chandrashekhar Aad Pakshi Vihar’ in 2015.
-Though popularly it continues to be known as Nawabganj bird sanctuary.
+Though popularly it continues to be known as the Nawabganj bird sanctuary.
 It is located right on the Lucknow-Kanpur highway and technically falls in the Unnao district.
-The sanctuary has been designated as Wetland of International Importance in September 2019.
+The sanctuary has been designated as a Wetland of International Importance in September 2019.

 It is home to more than 250 species of migratory birds that come from the North.

-Walkways in this sanctuary are the best I have seen in any sanctuary.
+The walkways in this sanctuary are the best I have seen in any sanctuary.
 There are watchtowers at various places.
 But since I was visiting during the day and without binoculars, I did not climb them.

-I could see boats in their end-of-life state at the edges of the lake at one place.
+I could see boats in their end-of-life state at the edges of the lake in one place.
 So, I asked about boating at the counter, but they said, boating is not done for tourists.
 I assume it may be used by the forest department for their work in the sanctuary.

-Later while reading about the sanctuary, I read that it is home to many of the species of reptiles and snakes.
+Later while reading about the sanctuary, I read that it is home to many species of reptiles and snakes.
 A case of ignorance is bliss, as this knowledge would have come in the way of my walking in the wild in a carefree manner.

 At places you see water gathered around the trees and flowers growing here and there.
 It looked like a scene out of Indian scriptures, where all you can see is nature in its myriad forms and colors, with almost no human being around.
 Closer to the entry gate, there are benches for you to sit and admire the birds.